Marin Sorescu: Biography

 Born to a family of farmworkers in Bulzești, Dolj County, Sorescu graduated from the primary school in his home village.
 After that he went to the Frații Buzești High School in Craiova, after which he was transferred to the Predeal Military School.
 His final education was at the University of Iași, where, in 1960, he graduated with a degree in modern languages.
 His first book, a collection of parodies in 1964 entitled Singur printre poeți ("Alone Among Poets"), was widely discussed.
 He himself called them "sarcastic and awkward".
 Ten volumes of poetry and prose followed, having a very rapid ascension in the world of literary, as a poet, novelist, playwright, essayist.
 He grew so popular that his readings were held in football stadiums.
 In 1971, he was a resident of the International Writing Program at the University of Iowa.

 On his poetry, Sorescu said, with characteristic irony: "Just as I can't give up smoking because I don't smoke, I can't give up writing because I have no talent."
 He often claimed a sense of alienation, saying "the spoken word is a crossed frontier.
 By the act of saying something, I fail to say many other things."
 On censorship, he said, after his last, post-1989 Revolution volumes were delayed, "we have won our freedom, so I mustn't complain.
 O censors, where are you now?"

 Sorescu's collection of Censored Poems comprised poems which could not be published until after the Nicolae Ceaușescu dictatorship; of these, the best known is House under surveillance.

 Iona, the play written by Marin Sorescu and first published in 1968 is widely considered a true masterpiece.
 The biblical myth says the prophet Iona (Jonah) was swallowed by a whale.
 In his play, Sorescu takes the story further and imagines what happens to Iona while he was inside the whale.
 "The most terrible part of the play is when Iona loses his echo", writes Sorescu in the foreword of this play.
 "Iona was alone, but his echo was whole.
 He shouted: Io-na, and his echo answered: Io-na.
 Then, it remained just half of the echo.
 He shouted Io-na, but all he could hear was Io.
 Io, in some ancient language, means me".
 Iona was played to a full house in Bucharest in 1969, but the tragedy was quickly withdrawn, because its content was considered too controversial.

-Ill with cirrhosis and hepatitis, he died from a heart attack at the Elias Hospital in Bucharest, aged 60.
+Ill with cirrhosis and hepatitis, he got a myocardial infarction, which caused his heart attack at the Elias Hospital in Bucharest; he died at age 60, on 8 December 1996.